chRyNaN/logger/docs/logger-core/logger-core/com.chrynan.logger/-log/is-enabled.md

 [common]\
 open override var [isEnabled](is-enabled.md): [Boolean](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

 Determines whether this [Logger](../-logger/index.md) instance should be used to output logs.
-This value should default to true.
+The default value is up to the implementation and platform, but generally should be `false` to prevent accidental logging in a production environment.
+Explicitly set the value to be certain whether logging is enabled or not.

-**Note:** that it is up to the call-site to prevent logging if this value returns false.
+**Note:** that it is up to the [Logger](../-logger/index.md) implementation to prevent logging if this value returns `false`.